 Over the past two decades, the public has started to become aware of music-making in Nazi concentration camps.
-This is primarily due to contemporary performances of ghetto and Konzentrationslagern (KZ, or concentration camp) songs and of compositions from Theresienstadt, such as the 1975 premiere performance of Viktor Ullmann’s opera Der Kaiser von Atlantis oder der Tod dankt ab (The Emperor from Atlantis or Death Abdicates) in Amsterdam.
-It also owes to the memoirs of musician survivors, as well as to films such as Daniel Monn’s Playing for Time (1980) and Roman Polanski’s The Pianist (2002).
+This is primarily due to contemporary performances of ghetto and Konzentrationslagern (KZ, or concentration camp) songs and of compositions from Theresienstadt, such as the 1975 premiere performance of Viktor Ullmann’s opera Der Kaiser von Atlantis oder der Tod Dankt Ab (The Emperor from Atlantis or Death Abdicates) in Amsterdam.
+It is also owing to the memoirs of musician survivors, as well as to films such as Daniel Monn’s Playing for Time (1980) and Roman Polanski’s The Pianist (2002).
 It is little known, however, that music of all types, styles and genres formed a fundamental component of life in the concentration camps, including the death camps.
 This begs the questions of how music could be created at all under these circumstances and what functions and meanings music served in the camps.

 Music on Command

 From the time the first concentration camps were established in 1933, camp guards routinely ordered detainees to sing while marching or exercising or during punishment actions.
 This was done to mock, humiliate and discipline the prisoners.
 As Eberhard Schmidt experienced in Sachsenhausen, inmates who disobeyed the rules or who incorrectly carried them out ('In even steps!
 March!
 Sing!') gave the SS an excuse for arbitrary beatings:

 Those who didn’t know the song were beaten.
 Those who sang too softly were beaten.
 Those who sang too loudly were beaten.
 The SS men inflicted savage beatings.